Contract Management Processes for Managing Contract Risk

-In order to promote operational efficiency, capitalize on opportunities, maximize growth, and mitigate risks associated with contracts, companies must implement and maintain an organized contract management process.
+In order to promote operational efficiency, capitalize on opportunities, maximize growth, and mitigate risks associated with contracts, companies must implement and maintain organized and collaborative contract management.
 There may not be a single method of achieving this, but there are a few simple steps that any company can take to eliminate (or at least reduce the likelihood of) some of the risks inherent in contracts and contractual relationships.

 The key steps for initiating a contract management process include the establishment of a secure, online repository for contracts, the creation of alerts for key dates and milestones contained within each of those contracts, the delegation of contractual responsibilities to appropriate company personnel, and the creation of a timeline or calendar for updates regarding contract compliance as well as routine contract maintenance.
 The primary objectives that should be realized by taking these simple actions center on managing expectations and relationships with important parties, monitoring internal and external performance, and improving resource allocation.